CLCStriders/striders/_announcements/boddington-open.md

 ---
 title: boddington
-published: false
+published: true

 ---

 CLC Striders are hosting the **brand new** [Boddington 10 mile](/boddington-10) in January.
-Entries are now open for 2024.
+Entries will open at 0700 on Thursday 7 December.